1-877-929-7245

 • Breakfast

-We begin our day by boarding an InterCity train to Östersund, a city set on the shores of Storsjön Lake, Sweden's fifth-largest lake. Östersund is a major cultural and transportation center and flaunts the title of Sweden's only UNESCO City of Gastronomy.
+This morning, we board an InterCity train to Östersund.
+Set on the shores of Sweden's fifth largest lake, Storsjön Lake, Östersund is a major cultural and transportation center and boasts the title of Sweden's only UNESCO City of Gastronomy.

 Includes